wlg1/wlg1.github.io/ch2.2.md

 **Changing a feature while keeping MULTIPLE features the same**

-The paper does not go into detail about this; what it says is that: <i>"If there are multiple attributes to be conditioned on, we subtract the projection from the primal direction onto the plane constructed by all conditioned directions."</i> [^cite1]
+To do so, the paper says: <i>"If there are multiple attributes to be conditioned on, we subtract the projection from the primal direction onto the plane constructed by all conditioned directions."</i> [^cite1]

 [^cite1]: Yujun Shen, Jinjin Gu, Xiaoou Tang, and Bolei Zhou.
 Interpreting the latent space of GANs for semantic face editing.
 CoRR, abs/1907.10786, 2019.